Nikshay19/loopback-next/docs/site/Troubleshooting.md

 ### Binding key not bound error

 With high extensibility, a LoopBack application usually contains tens of bindings.
 It usually take a few iterations to setup all of them.
-A common seen binding error is "a binding key not bound", for example:
+A commonly seen binding error is "a binding key not bound", for example:

 ```